 It might not snow in the Tampa Bay area on Christmas, but that doesn't put a damper on the holiday spirit around town.
 The month of December is packed with lighted boat parades, Christmas markets, and holiday fun.
-Here's a list of some of the best annual holiday events to mark the holiday season in the Tampa Bay area in 2019.
+Here's a list of some of the best annual events to mark the holiday season in the Tampa Bay area.

 The Hillsborough River lights up every year with hundreds of holiday boats during Tampa's Lighted Boat Parade.
 View the brightly lit spectacle from venues along the Riverwalk as boats small and large in holiday dress sail by.
 It's a sparkling celebration that combines Christmas with the Tampa Bay lifestyle, taking place on December 19, 2020.

-Be sure to look out for Tampa Bay's 35 foot LED-lit Christmas tree that floats along the harbor.
-The Christmas tree will float out in the harbor throughout December.
-The Christmas tree can be viewed in the harbor in front of the Tampa Convention Center, The Sail, Jackson’s, American Social, and The Westin Hotel.
+Be sure to look out for Tampa Bay's 35-foot LED Christmas tree that floats along the harbor beginning with the lighting ceremony on November 26, 2020, and up until January 2, 2021.
+The Christmas tree can be viewed in the harbor in front of the Tampa Convention Center and in the area around South Harbour Island Boulevard.
 Businesses along the Riverwalk also have lighted displays making the Tampa Riverwalk a magical place during the holiday season.

-Santa’s reindeer fly in for Christmas in the Wild at Tampa’s Lowry Park Zoo and guests can see the reindeer along with more than a million twinkling lights, glimmering holiday displays, an animated Christmas tree, and of course, get photos with the big guy himself, Santa, in Santa's village.
+Santa’s reindeer fly in for Christmas in the Wild at Tampa’s Lowry Park Zoo and guests can see the reindeer along with more than a million twinkling lights, a walk-through illuminated kaleidoscope, an animated Christmas tree, and of course, get photos with the big guy himself in Santa's Village.
 As a bonus, you'll get to see some of the zoo animals at night.

 Largo Central Park is a beautiful, 70-acre park located in the heart of Largo, about a half hour's drive from Tampa.
-Its rolling grounds and fountains have set it apart as one of the finest parks in the area, made all the more beautiful during the month of December, more than one million LED lights hang above the walkways creating an atmosphere perfect for a stroll with family, friends, and loved ones to get you in the holiday spirit.
+Its rolling grounds and fountains have set it apart as one of the finest parks in the area, made all the more beautiful during the month of December by the more than one million LED lights that hang above the walkways.
+The massive display creates an atmosphere perfect for a stroll with family, friends, and loved ones to get you in the holiday spirit.

 Victorian Christmas Stroll

-Every year the Henry B. Plant Museum takes you back in time for the annual Christmas Stroll.
+Every year the Henry B. Plant Museum takes you back in time for the annual Victorian Christmas Stroll.
 The building is completely transformed from a museum dedicated to the life and work of Henry Bradley Plant to an exhibit of what a Victorian Christmas in 1891 would look like.
 Fourteen rooms are decorated authentically with greenery, Christmas trees, antique toys, and ornaments.
-You can nosh on spiced cider and cookies on the veranda, and carolers will serenade in the evening starting at 6 p.m.

 Christmas Town at Busch Gardens is a holiday extravaganza.
-One million lights, shopping, shows, Santa, and characters from the TV special "Rudolph the Red-Nosed Reindeer," are brought to life during this festive event.
-It's great holiday fun for kids of all ages.
+One million lights, shopping, shows, Santa, and characters from the TV special "Rudolph the Red-Nosed Reindeer," are brought to life during this festive event, providing great holiday fun for kids of all ages.

-At Holiday of the Arts, artists set up in Williams Park on December 14, 2019, and December 15, 2019, creating an outdoor gallery of original and handmade art.
-You can shop for paintings, sculptures, jewelry, glass, ceramics, fiber and wearable art, photography, digital art, mixed-media, metalwork, woodworking and more.
-This outdoor art show is open from 10 a.m. to 5 p.m. both days.
+At Holiday of the Arts, artists set up in Williams Park to create an outdoor gallery of original and handmade art.
+You can shop for paintings, sculptures, jewelry, glass, ceramics, fiber and wearable art, photography, digital art, mixed-media, metalwork, woodworking, and more.
 Consider hand-made art items for those on your Christmas list for a truly unique and special gift.